KK Partizan: 2017–2021: Image reconstruction

-2021–present: Obradović era
+2021–2025: Obradović era

 In the summer of 2021, Željko Obradović became the team's new head coach, and Partizan started complete roster rebuild.
 The roster has been strengthened with players like, Kevin Punter, Mathias Lessort, Zach LeDay, Yam Madar, Alen Smailagić and Aleksa Avramović.
 During the 2021–22 EuroCup season, where the newly rebuilt Partizan were considered one of the top competition's favorites, Partizan finished second in the group A, but was eliminated in the eightfinal by the 7th seed of group B Frutti Extra Bursaspor 95–103 in Belgrade - a huge disappointment for the club.
 Partizan also made it to the Playoffs Finals series of the 2021–22 ABA League, where they lost with 3–2 in closely contested series to Crvena zvezda - another big disappointment for the team.
 KK Partizan refused to play in the Basketball League of Serbia.

 In the summer of 2022, Partizan received a wild card from the EuroLeague to compete in the competition for the 2022–23 season; it would be return to the competition after eight years.
 Several new players joined the roster, Dante Exum, Ioannis Papapetrou, James Nunnally and Danilo Anđušić.
 On 20 October 2022 Partizan won their first game in EuroLeague after 3.121 days by beating Virtus Bologna 90–62 in Štark Arena.
 At the end of the EuroLeague Regular Season, Partizan finished in sixth place with 20 wins and 14 losses and secured participation in the Playoffs.
 In the Playoffs, Partizan was defeated by Real Madrid 3–2 in the series.
 The series was marked by a massive brawl between the players that occurred in the second game with 1 minute and 40 seconds remaining when Sergio Llull made Flagrant foul on Punter.
 The fight resulted in the injury of Dante Exum after a brutal move by Guerschon Yabusele.
 The Euroleague imposed suspensions for Punter and Mathias Lessort on the Partizan side and Gabriel Deck and Yabusele on the Real side.
 Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after 3–2 score against Crvena zvezda in the Finals series; team captain Punter won the ABA League Finals MVP award for his performances.

 The 2023–24 season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

-The 2024-25 season, with a reconstructed team, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship after 11 seasons.
+The 2024–25 season, with a reconstructed team, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship after 11 seasons.
+Following the series of poor results during the 2025–26 season, winning only 3 of 11 games, Obradović resigned as head coach, with Joan Peñarroya taking over the team; however, Partizan finished the season trophyless.